WHO CAN APPLY

 This scholarship began in 1972, when the residents of the Sweet Brook nursing home voted to give a nurse’s aide $100 from the money they had collected from selling handmade craft items.
 The grant provided textbooks needed to allow the aide to continue in her LPN program.

-Every year thereafter, scholarships were given to staff members to pursue career in health care.
+Every year thereafter, scholarships were given to staff members to pursue careers in health care.
 Residents raised money through their annual crafts fair and families donated funds in memory of loved ones.
 Most donations were designated for one-time grants, but some families donated large amounts of money to establish annual scholarships:

 • Dorothy LeFebreve, a longtime activities director at Sweet Brook